Gumpy-Q/Portfolio/README.md

 # Portfolio
-My portfolion in French for employment and enjoyment
+My portfolio in French for employment and enjoyment